REPORT FOR THE PERIOD FROM 1 JANUARY 2019 TO 31 DECEMBER 2019

 Changes to the accounting standards and accounting issues which have a direct impact on the financial statements are reported to and discussed with the AC at its meetings.
 Directors are also invited to attend relevant seminars on changes to accounting standards and issues by leading accounting firms.

 The Company confirms that it complies with Rules 712, 715 and 716 of the Listing Manual.

 The Company has an Internal Audit Department (CL IA).
-The primary reporting line of CL IA is to the AC.
-The appointment, termination, remuneration and performance evaluation of the head of CL IA.
+CL IA is independent of the activities it audits.
+The primary reporting line of CL IA is to the AC, which also decides on the appointment, termination and remuneration of the head of CL IA.
 CL IA has unfettered access to the Group's documents, records, properties and employees, including access to the AC, and has appropriate standing within the Company.

+The AC also meets with CL IA at least once a year without the presence of Management.

 (D) SHAREHOLDER RIGHTS AND RESPONSIBILITIES

 Principles 11 and 12: Shareholder Rights and Conduct of General Meetings and Engagement with